jvcleave/ofxRPiCameraVideoGrabber/README.md

 example-pixels:
 Demonstrates how to get pixels (needed for OpenCv operations).

+example-wrapper:
+NEW: drop-in replacement for ofVideoGrabber (texture-mode only)

 THANKS:
 Thanks to @tjormola for sharing his demos and exploration - especially in regards to recording